 You can write LinkedIn posts that bring a smile to people, teach something, show something innovative, provide valuable insights, or share your experience.

 Sharing cool tips and tools to get the job done is an all-time LinkedIn favorite.
 Use it often.

 6. Connect people together

 One of my favorite forms of viral posts is when someone asks all of their connections to write a comment about what they do or what they are looking to achieve.
 This way, people feel included, start commenting, and click to see what everyone else wrote.

 It’s not only interesting, but it feels like it unites people, and you can always find a LinkedIn user that you can help, which brings me to my next point.

 7. Offer to help

 Offer to help.
 Help is not a bad word, it’s a perfect word.
 It’s up there with words like “value” and “success” and “girth.”
 There are so many ways to offer help.
 Here are some of them

 – Offer to hook someone up with your services.

 – Offer a free consultation.

 – Suggest interviewing someone on your YouTube channel (like I’m doing).

 8. Host giveaways

 People LOVE gifts and free things.
 My friend Deepak Shukla just hosted a giveaway on LinkedIn where people needed to tag someone in the comments to enter.
 He gave away some legit digital marketing tools and picked a few winners, which is always nice.

 It’s nice to see that more than one person won something and that the prices were of excellent value.
 Granted, you can’t give away free stuff in every post, but those posts do get a lot of engagement.

 What do you think?
 Did I miss anything on this list?
 Would you agree with the qualities that make a LinkedIn influencer out of the average Joe?

 How soon did it take for you to grow your LinkedIn target audience?
 You know what to do.
+You could even try making creative advertising gifs to spice things up.
 Hit the comments section and leave your opinion, I really want to hear it.